HIV Services at Sherbourne

 We also have the rapid HIV Point-of-Care testing, with results in less than two minutes.
 You need to book an appointment to be seen.
 We do not do anonymous HIV testing.

-The Primary Care Teams at Sherbourne provides a drop-in clinic on Tuesday and Thursday mornings for registered clients who are HIV positive.
+The Primary Care Teams at Sherbourne provides a drop-in clinic on Thursday mornings for registered clients who are HIV positive.
 It was created to help increase access to primary care needs for clients living with HIV.

 Through our Family Health Teams, a Medical Doctor and Nursing team can help you with your HIV primary care needs.